mmaulwurff/weapons-menu/README.txt

 - click.wav is DSTINK.wav from Freedoom.
   Copyright © 2001-2017 Contributors to the Freedoom project.
 All rights reserved. https://freedoom.github.io/
+- Thanks to Gutawer and argv for example of ZScript HUD.

 Version: 0.19